Summary of Clinical Trials for the Prevention and Treatment of Cardiomyopathy Related to Anthracyclines and HER2-Targeted Agents

 - Seicean S, Seicean A, Plana JC, Budd GT, Marwick TH.
 Effect of statin therapy on the risk for incident heart failure in patients with breast cancer receiving anthracycline chemotherapy: an observational clinical cohort study.
 J Am Coll Cardiol 2012;60:2384-90.

-Clinical Topics: Arrhythmias and Clinical EP, Cardio-Oncology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Statins, Echocardiography/Ultrasound
+Clinical Topics: Arrhythmias and Clinical EP, Cardio-Oncology, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Vascular Medicine, Implantable Devices, SCD/Ventricular Arrhythmias, Nonstatins, Novel Agents, Statins, Echocardiography/Ultrasound

 Keywords: Cardio-oncology, Cardiotoxicity, American Heart Association, Angiotensin-Converting Enzyme Inhibitors, Anthracyclines, Antioxidants, Bisoprolol, Breast Neoplasms, Cardiac Resynchronization Therapy, Cardiology, Cardiomyopathies, Cardiotonic Agents, Chemotherapy, Adjuvant, Cohort Studies, Confidence Intervals, Control Groups, Daunorubicin, Defibrillators, Implantable, Dexrazoxane, DNA Topoisomerases, Type II, Double-Blind Method, Doxorubicin, Echocardiography, Enalapril, Follow-Up Studies, Heart Diseases, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Incidence, Leukemia, Lisinopril, Metoprolol, Mineralocorticoid Receptor Antagonists, Multiple Myeloma, Off-Label Use, Perindopril, Referral and Consultation, Prospective Studies, Risk, Sensitivity and Specificity, Spironolactone, Stroke Volume, Troponin, Troponin I, United States Food and Drug Administration